Dreamers Hill permit

-A permit system was introduced at Dreamer’s Hill on March 3, 2012 to legalise the sale of cars, boats, motorbikes and other vehicles at the popular selling point.
-From 1 July 2012, permits cost $20 and allow the holder of a permit to display their vehicle at the reserve each weekend for one month.
+A permit system was introduced at Dreamer’s Hill on 3 March 2012 to legalise the sale of cars, boats, motorbikes and other vehicles at the popular selling point.
+From 1 July 2012, permits cost $21.30 and allow the holder to display their vehicle at the reserve each weekend for one month.
 An individual will only be allowed to sell one car, boat, motorbike or other vehicle each year.

 To get your Dreamers Hill permit:

-- Download an application form (PDF 150KB) or get your permit in-person at the City of Karratha Administration Office on Welcome Road, Karratha.
+- Download an application form (PDF 258KB) or get your permit in-person at the City of Karratha Administration Office on Welcome Road, Karratha

-- Once we have your application and payment we will send you out a permit to display on your vehicle.
+- Once we have your application and payment, we will send you a permit to display on your vehicle.

 Frequently Asked Questions